eunomia-bpf/eunomia-bpf/documents/src/wasm-bpf.md

 - **`General purpose`**: provide most abilities from eBPF to Wasm, `polling` from the ring buffer or perf buffer, bidirectional communications between `kernel` eBPF and `userspace` Wasm using `maps`, dynamically `loading`, `attaching` or `detaching`, etc. Supports a large number of eBPF program types and map types.
 - **`High performance`**: No `serialization` overhead for complex data types, using `shared memory` to avoid copy overhead between host and Wasm.
 - **`Easy to use`**: provide a similar developing experience as the [libbpf-bootstrap](https://github.com/libbpf/libbpf-bootstrap), `auto generate` the Wasm-eBPF skeleton headers and type definitions for bindings.
 Write your eBPF programs in `C/C++`, `Rust`, `Go` and compile to Wasm.
-- **`Ultralightweight`**: the miminal runtime has only `1.5 MB` in binary size.
+- **`Ultralightweight`**: the minimal runtime has only `1.5 MB` in binary size.
 Compiled Wasm module would be only `~90K`.
 With the same toolchain, you can easily build your own Wasm-eBPF runtime in any languages and platforms!

 See the [examples](https://github.com/eunomia-bpf/wasm-bpf/tree/main/examples) directory for examples of eBPF programs written in C, Rust, Go and compiled to Wasm, covering the use cases from `tracing`, `networking` to `security`.